brendanzab/odyssey-engine-old/README.md

 # Odyssey Engine

-An experimental game engine written in D.
+This is little game engine I'm writing in D to teach myself about computer graphics.

 # Instructions

 Note: I've only built this on OSX!

-1. Go to the `test` directory
-2. Edit the makefile to match your system's configuration
-3. Build the project: `$ make`
-4. ...then run it: `$ make run`
-5. Alternatively, build and run in one step using `$ make br`
+You might have to change the makefiles to get them to work on your system.

-If you use Sublime Text, for my own convenience I've set up a project that points to the Derelict3 and Phobos directories on my machine.
-You'll probably want to change those paths depending on where you placed them on your system.
+If you use Sublime Text, for my own convenience I've set up a project in the sublimetext folder, but you might have to change the paths depending on where you've put things.

 # Dependencies